zamrokk/JavaCDDDocumentation/README.md

 	}
 ```

-We are exposing a GET API under /executeContract and we need the client name, postal code and country code on input.
+We are exposing a GET API under /executeContract and we need the client name, postal code and country code as inputs.
 We are building an InvokeRequest object that will be submitted by the registrar, etc … the response will be sent on the body of the message on JSON format

 # Test with the Spring Boot application

 1. So you have now a client application that runs on a secured network.
-Let’s do some modifications on the work done on Part1 to make it secure.
+Let’s do some modifications on the work done on Part1 to make it secured.

 Remember the file /base/peer-unsecure-base.yaml, edit now this property: